scfmod/FS22_PlaceableMaterialSpawner/README.md

 # Placeable Material Spawner

 Specialization for spawning materials with placeables.
+This specialization enables spawning materials in one or more designated areas.
+It also supports pulling from ProductionPoint storage if enabled.

 ```
 author: scfmod